 Surplus funds from one year to the next should also continue to be used for the service and move with a transferred position.

-Note: the manuals are the true official source on this when there may be confusion caused by how funding is treated in other services, including Resource Teachers of Learning and Behaviour.
+Note: the manual is the true official source on this when there may be confusion caused by how funding is treated in other services, including Resource Teachers of Learning and Behaviour.

 Knowing the financial operational rates for the administration and travel grants, you can plan better.
 The rates are updated annually around August.